lloydtwum/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this prints astatement and return 0
+this prints  alphabet, in lowercase, followed by a new line